 A Schedule 11 form must be filled out in the following manner:

-Line 10: Total tuition, education, and textbook amounts.
-This amount is entered into your personal tax return on line 32300 of Schedule 1.
+Line 10: Your total tuition, education, and textbook amounts.
+This amount is entered into your personal tax return on line 32300.

 Lines 11 to 18 are used to transfer or carry forward unused current-year amounts.

-Students who are transferring an amount to another individual must complete the appropriate area of your tax certificate at the bottom of the T2202.
+Students who are transferring an amount to another individual must complete the appropriate area of their tax certificate, toward the end of the T2202.